Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Writing-RL

 where $r_{\text{quality}}(\mathbf{x})$ denotes the reward for a generated response $\mathbf{x}$; $\mathbf{ref}$ represents the high-quality reference response; and $\mathrm{Judge}(\mathbf{ref}, \mathbf{x})$ is the evaluation function performed by the LLM-based judge to compare $\mathbf{x}$ with $\mathbf{ref}$.

+In our experiments detailed in Appendix~\ref{appendix:model_agreement}, our model judge achieves a relatively high agreement (0.75) with human judges.
 Furthermore, LLM judges are known to exhibit position bias~\citep{DBLP:conf/nips/ZhengC00WZL0LXZ23} in pairwise comparisons, systematically favoring the first response.
 To impose additional learning pressure, we deliberately place the model-generated response in the second position, thereby introducing \textit{positional disadvantage} in training.
 This avoids the need for position-swapped comparisons and halves the evaluation cost, while encouraging the model to generate stronger outputs from a less favorable position.